• Questions

 • Also part of the first phase development is a renal centre with 16-dialysis stations, operated by Trillium Health Partners, to serve both the long-term care and community residents, and a Seniors Hub, operated by PCH, that will offer an innovative model of coordinated, community-based seniors’ care.

-• Future phases include Mississauga’s first residential hospice (built and operated by Heart House Hospice) and a Health Services Building, which will offer a suite of seniors focused services (yet to be determined) and will support people receiving the right care in the right place at the right time.
+• Future phases include a residential hospice (built and operated by Hospice Mississauga) and a health services building, which will offer a suite of seniors focused services (yet to be determined) and will support people receiving the right care in the right place at the right time.

 • Trillium Health Partners (THP) looked at more than 100 properties across Mississauga.
 A number of factors were considered in the decision about where to locate, including: compatibility with surrounding uses; community needs; size of site and dimensions; and, cost.